zwischenloesung/ch-inofix-sketch-board/README.md

 **Note for CLI developpers**

+There is absolutely no need for an IDE other than your favorite distro..
+Just start liferay inside the workspace the following way:

+`blade server start`

 Inside the project module folder, just execute this to build and deploy the module into your liferay installation: